A person wearing a tall, textured black hat, black clothing, and a large jeweled brooch poses against a dark background.

 The Off-Broadway venue New York City Center has set its 2025-26 season of musical theatre programming, featuring four limited-run stagings of classic shows seldom seen in NYC.

-NYCC's annual gala presentation, running from October 29 to November 9, is of Bat Boy: The Musical, directed by two-time Tony Award winner Alex Timbers (Moulin Rouge!
+NYCC's annual gala presentation, running from October 29 to November 9, is of Bat Boy: The Musical, starring Tony Award nominee Taylor Trensch in the title role and directed by two-time Tony Award winner Alex Timbers (Moulin Rouge!
 The Musical, Just in Time, Beetlejuice).
 The cult-favorite show follows a half-human, half-bat teenager who is found in a cave and seeks to be accepted in his small town.
 The show, which premiered off Broadway in 2001, features a score by Laurence O’Keefe, original orchestrations by Alex Lacamoire, and a book by Keythe Farley and Brian Flemming.

 The next three productions in NYCC's season are part of its annual Encores! series of rarely revived musicals.
 First up, from February 4-15, 2026, is High Spirits, directed by Tony Award winner Jessica Stone with Encores! music director Mary-Mitchell Campbell.
 This musical adaptation of Noël Coward’s play Blithe Spirit follows the eccentric Madame Arcati, who causes trouble for a man named Charles when she summons the ghost of his ex-wife, Elvira, to his current wife Ruth's chagrin.